Child Welfare Prevention and Support Services Contracts

-In an on-going effort to inform and interact with the public regarding Title IV-B and Access and Visitation service contractual matters, the Child and Family Services Division (CFSD) has set forth a universal process by which interested and eligible parties are able to secure and execute a contract to provide services.
+In an on-going effort to inform and interact with the public regarding Child Welfare Prevention and Support Services contractual matters, the Child and Family Services Division (CFSD) has set forth a universal process by which interested and eligible parties are able to secure and execute a contract to provide services.
 Contracts ensure clarity regarding contract scope of work, procedures, fees and services.

 The purpose of these contracts is to assist in cases where it is deemed professional services are necessary by providing: